DigiUsher Briefing

 • Audit and lifecycle governance

-Cloud and AI workloads now require the same rigor — with additional velocity challenges:
+Cloud and AI workloads now require the same rigour — with additional velocity challenges:

 2.1 Forecasting

 Cloud and AI costs are highly variable and usage-driven.
-According to PwC’s cloud economics insight, finance teams that forecast with less than ±10% variance engage robust governance models — otherwise risk budget shocks.
+According to PwC’s cloud economics insight, finance teams that forecast with less than ±10% variance engage robust governance models.
+Those that don’t face budget shocks.

 Unlike capital purchases with one-time approvals, cloud and AI consumption is continuous.
 CIOs must institute real-time budget guardrails that trigger automated action before spend becomes unmanageable.